technical-rex/technicalrex.com/about.md

 permalink: /about.html
 ---

-Technical Rex is a one-person tech company started in late 2007 by [Erik Gillespie](mailto:erik.gillespie@technicalrex.com).
+Technical Rex is a tech company started by [Erik Gillespie](mailto:erik.gillespie@technicalrex.com).
 The business is operated in and around Lansing, Michigan and at various locations on the Internet.
-Technical Rex was created as a way to help local businesses develop software but is undergoing a little bit of evolution.
+Technical Rex was created as a way to help local businesses develop software but also makes software of its own to help make life a little bit easier for others.
 Why help a few individuals and businesses when you can just as easily help many?

 Technical Rex has two goals: